Guadua: Human use

 Even more rapid methods have been recently developed through the use of tissue culture.
 Bamboo propagated in a laboratory in the space of one square meter will be sufficient to establish one hectare of new forest.
 These plants can also be readily transported in a one-half-cubic-meter box.
 Harvesting can begin six years after planting, making bamboo a potential source of tropical biomass production for industry (e.g., biofuels).
-For architectural purposes, Guadua is the preferred bamboo species.
+For architectural purposes, Guadua angustifolia is the preferred bamboo species.
 Its diameter is constant for the first 15 meters and then tapers at the top.
 These features have attracted the attention of civil engineers, architects, academics, designers, and artists.

-Environmentally, Guadua is more effective at removing carbon dioxide from the atmosphere than most other tropical forest; ongoing studies in Colombia have now been coordinated by the Environmental Bamboo Foundation.
-On the basis of such studies, Japan and the Netherlands have both undertaken massive forestation projects as a way of earning so-called "carbon credits" to offset industrial pollution.
+Environmentally, Guadua angustifolia is effective at removing carbon dioxide from the atmosphere due to its fast growth; ongoing studies in Colombia have now been coordinated by the Environmental Bamboo Foundation.

-Recent studies conducted by the European Union indicate that bamboo has relatively low water requirements and that its root system is an excellent watershed protector.
-Depending on humidity, Guadua contains 15% more BTUs than other fuelwoods and could therefore serve as an alternative fuel for energy.
-German Fire Authorities tested Guadua and, guided by the European Building Code, approved bamboo as a building material for the Guadua Pavilion at Expo 2000 in Hanover.
-A preservation technique, involving the use of non-toxic smoke can prevent bamboo's deterioration for several decades.
-Bamboo construction is also earthquake-resistant.
-Recent earthquakes in Colombia's coffee zone demonstrated this when many houses built in the 1930s survived, while modern houses collapsed.
+German Fire Authorities tested Guadua angustifolia and, guided by the European Building Code, approved bamboo as a building material for the Guadua Pavilion at Expo 2000 in Hanover.
+Bamboo construction is also reported to be earthquake-resistant.
+This concept has been studied in Ecuador by the International Bamboo and Rattan Organization and the Ecuadorian government.
 Costa Rica reported similar experiences in earlier earthquakes there.